Domestic Hot Water Coil Troubleshooting

 Water is Hot But Cools Rapidly

 1. The low limit and differential knobs may need to be readjusted.
-The differential should be all the way up.
-The low limit may be too low, try turning up 10 degrees.
-If it does not resolve the issue is probably something else wrong.
+The differential should be up.
+The low limit may be too low; try turning it up 10 degrees.
+If it doesn't resolve the issue, it's probably something else wrong.
 Read on.

-2. If there is a manual bypass valve between the hot and cold pipes coming out of the coil?
-If so, the washer could be bad allowing cold water to mix with the hot water cooling it down too much.
+2. Is there a manual bypass valve between the hot and cold pipes coming out of the coil?
+If so, the washer could be bad, allowing cold water to mix with the hot water, cooling it down too much.

-3. Check the Inlet is cold water-in and the outlet is hot water out.
+3. Check that the Inlet is cold water-in and the outlet is hot water out.

 4. Check the incoming water pressure.
 Most coils are rated for no more than 60 psi.

-5. Check the size of the coil to manufacturers specs.
+5. Check the size of the coil against the manufacturer's specs.
 If you cannot get that information a rule of thumb measure is 50,000 btu's per gallon of flow.
-Rules of thumbs are not set in stone.
+Rules of thumb are not set in stone.
 Just as a rough idea.

 6. A large water volume system (cast iron radiation system) not piped with a boiler bypass loop.
 See boiler protection for boiler bypass piping.

-7. Coils are rated for a 100ºf rise in water temperature.
+7. Coils are rated for a 100F rise in water temperature.
 This should be more than is ever needed.
-They may not be at exactly 100ºf rise but I would guess 90ºf - 100ºf.
-Check inlet and outlet temperatures.
+They may not be at exactly 100F rise but I would guess 90F - 100F Check inlet and outlet temperatures.

 8. The faucet is overdrawing the DHW coil.
 A flow restrictor or should be installed to match the coil rating.
 If the DHW coil is rated for 3.5 gpm a 3.5 gpm flow restrictor should be installed.
-If the water pressure is too great a flow restrictor may help but normally will not resolve the problem.
+If the water pressure is too great, a flow restrictor may help, but it normally will not resolve the problem.

 9. If there is an automatic mixing valve in the domestic coil piping, check the temperature of the pipe coming out of the coil.
 If that pipe stays hot exercise the mixing valve (move the adjustment knob back and forth).
 Sometimes sediment will collect on the inner workings, and this will release them and allow the mixing device to function again.

 10. If the water temperature is cool coming out of the DHW coil piping, the DHW coil may be in trouble.
-If your potable water is above 5 grains hard it would require a water softener.
-You will have a buildup on the internal walls of the DHW coil causing the velocity of the water to increase in the DHW coil.
+If your potable water is above 5 grains hard, it would require a water softener.
+You will have a buildup on the internal walls of the DHW coil, causing the velocity of the water to increase in the DHW coil.
 The water is not in the DHW coil long enough to get the proper heat transfer.
-While there is no flow the water will get hot and when you start to draw water it is moving too fast.
+Without a flow, the water will heat up, and when you start drawing, it will move too fast.
 The same thing happens with excessive water pressure.
-To clean the interior walls of the DHW coil a contractor will normally run an acid solution through the DHW coil the opposite direction the water normally flows.
-There are precautions taken to not totally block the coil as debris comes loose.
-A problem with cleaning DHW coils is getting rid of the acids.
-The DHW coil may leaks if cleaned a few times.
+To clean the interior walls of the DHW coil, a contractor will normally run an acid solution through the DHW coil in the opposite direction that the water normally flows.
+Precautions are taken to prevent the coil from being blocked as debris comes loose.
+A problem with cleaning DHW coils is removing the acids.
+The DHW coil may leak if cleaned a few times.
 Most contractors today are opting to change the DHW coil instead of cleaning.

-11. Another problem which could be encountered if the pipe from the DHW coil is cooling off, is there is a buildup on the exterior walls of the DHW coil.
+11. Another potential issue that may arise if the pipe from the DHW coil cools off is a buildup on the exterior walls of the DHW coil.
 This is a more serious problem.
-If this is the case the problem may mean a heating system leak and the system is taking on more make-up water.
-The make-up water contains oxygen, minerals and chemicals.
-Not only can this affect the output water temperature, collecting minerals on the exterior of the DHW coil but it is also shortening the life of the boiler.
-You always water to take care of any heating system leaks as soon as you can.
-To clean the exterior of the DHW coil is to pull the DHW coil and clean it outside of the boiler with an acid-based cleaning solution.
+If this is the case, the problem may mean a heating system leak, and the system is taking on more make-up water.
+The makeup water contains oxygen, minerals, and chemicals.
+Not only can this affect the output water temperature, collecting minerals on the exterior of the DHW coil, but it can also shorten the life of the boiler.
+You should always take care of any heating system leaks as soon as you can.
+To clean the exterior of the DHW coil, remove it from the boiler and clean it with an acid-based cleaning solution.
 Just a note, the gasket must be replaced when the DHW coil is pulled and reinstalled.
 Never reuse the coil plate gasket.

 Click Browser Back Button